Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 Click Add competitor

-Enter the competitor’s URL
+Enter the URL of the competitor’s main page

 Save the competitor